endriVV/koWloon-generic-notes/README.md

 # koWloon (generic) notes

 Kgn is an app with notes inside notes all the way down to more notes. <br />
-It's really all there is to it.
+It's really all there is to it 📝

 # Notice: